Lemon Slice Jell-O Shots (Night Shoot)

-I want to talk about Sodergren’s newest book, Night Shoot.
+I want to talk about Sodergren’s newest book Night Shoot.
 Why?
 Because I’m always up for a slasher movie (yes, I said movie on a book blog).
-80’s slashers and 90’s slashers, I love them all.
-Except for the Chucky franchise, Child's Play.
+80s slashers and 90s slashers, I love them all.
+Except for the Child's Play franchise.
 Well, the first one is good, but I’m not going to get into that now.

-Well, I’m here to tell you that next time you have the urge for a slasher read—pick up Night Shoot.
+Well, I’m here to tell you that the next time you have a slasher read urge—pick up Night Shoot.
 You won’t be disappointed.
 Sodergren breathes fresh air into this gory sub-genre.
-Don’t get me wrong, he uses a lot of the classic slasher clichés, but what sets him apart is his development of characters that you actually care about.
-And instead of partying blank-eyed college students, Sodergren gives us hardworking film students who, ironically, are just trying to make a decent horror movie.
-Come on, what’s more fun than that?
+Although he uses a lot of the classic slasher clichés, what sets Sodergren apart is his ability to develop fully realized characters that you actually care about.
+Instead of partying blank-eyed college students, Sodergren gives us hardworking film students who, ironically, are just trying to make a decent horror movie.
+Come on, that's a fun plot.

-Oh, and anyone who thinks they know how this story will end because they always end the same, think again.
+Oh, and anyone who thinks they know how this story will end because slashers always end the same, think again.
 You will be shocked.
-You may even cry a little like I did.
+You may even cry a little like me.

 What’s the Plot?